mattmakesmaps/pysdr-experiment/glossery.md

 ## Chapter 03

 - Nyquist Rate: The minimum rate at which we can sample.
 The minimum rate at which a (finite bandwidth) signal needs to be sampled to retain all of its information.
 [REF](https://pysdr.org/content/sampling.html#nyquist-sampling)

+- Quadrature: Two waves that are 90 degrees out of phase [https://pysdr.org/content/sampling.html#quadrature-sampling](https://pysdr.org/content/sampling.html#quadrature-sampling)

+- Baseband: Signal centered around 0Hz.

+- Bandpass: Signal has been shifted up for the purposes of wireless transmission.